-Tips & Tidbits for Baked Halibut:
+Tips & Tidbits for my Baked Halibut Recipe:

 - Choose, firm, fresh fillets: When you choose your halibut fillets, opt for firmer fillets that have a fresh, ocean-like scent.
 Also, run your fingers over the fillets to check for any tiny little bones, and remove those before seasoning and baking.

 - Marinate for extra flavor: While you truly don't need to set aside a lot of extra time for marination, even 10-20 minutes will allow the flavors of the seasoning to penetrate and create a more succulent result.

 - Herbs of your choice: One of my favorite flavor combinations when it comes to fish is dill and lemon; so I like to finish things with a flourish of fresh chopped dill along with lemon slices.
 You can also use green onion, parsley, chives, rosemary or thyme, a small amount of oregano, or even basil.